thomas-fossati/draft-psa-endorsements/draft-fdb-rats-psa-endorsements.md

 Endorsement is associated to its PSA RoT by means of the unique PSA RoT identifier known as Implementation ID (see Section 3.2.2 of {{PSA-TOKEN}}).

+In order to support PSA Implementation IDs, the CoMID type `$class-id-type-choice` is extended as follows:

 ~~~
 {::include psa-ext/tagged-psa-impl-id.cddl}
 ~~~